Skywind555/Skywind555.github.io/_posts/2021-02-27-Answering-Your-Battlerite-Questions-With-Pro-Player-Skywind555.md

 is captured in the interval (-0.167, -0.019), with 95% confidence.
 The fact that this does not include 0 tells us that there is a significant difference between the two means.

-This implies that strict matchmaking games on average has more instances of 3-1/1-3 and 3-2/2-3 outcomes compared to regular matchmaking games.
+This implies that strict matchmaking games on average has a higher proportion of 3-1/1-3 and 3-2/2-3 outcomes compared to regular matchmaking games.

 ### **How close are the rounds?**